Vegan Chocolate Mousse and Banana Pie

 Puree the tofu in a food processor or blender until completely smooth.
 Transfer to a small saucepan and add the chocolate chips.
 Cook over medium-low heat, whisking often, until the chocolate chips have melted.
 Stir in the maple syrup.

-Pour the mixture into the crust and bake for 25 minutes to 30 minutes, or until the top of the pudding feels fairly firm to the touch.
+Pour the mixture into the crust and bake for 30 minutes, or until the top of the pudding feels fairly firm to the touch.
 Allow to cool completely, then refrigerate for at least an hour, preferably two.

 Just before serving, cover the top of the pie with thin banana slices arranged in concentric, slightly overlapping circles, then cut into wedges to serve.